dadam1026/Carbon-Farming-1/README.md

 Further Improvements
-Use more sophisticated and nuanced datasets for training and testing, such as those from NASA

-Further refine our methodoology for quantitfying carbon footprint
+Use more sophisticated and nuanced datasets for training and testing, such as those from NASA Further expand geographic reach and types of veegatation and livestock being analyzed Further refine our methodoology for quantitfying carbon footprint